SG: Sporkman #5 - A New Villainy

 "Maybe you will be better appreciated...by my uncle and his

 powerful gang of Serially Numbered Underlings!"
-Roger exclaimed, as he
+Roger reached out and

-reached out to slam his hand across the emergency call button.
+slammed his hand across the emergency call button.
+Video screens

-Video screens flickered to life on every wall in the control room
+flickered to life on every wall in the control room and throughout the

 Roger's jaw dropped in surprise.
 "What?
 That's not what it's